-In some vehicles, the unit will stick out a bit, but that depends on how you install plus which make and model vehicle you have, so results can vary.
+In some vehicles, the head unit will stick out a bit, but that depends on how you install plus which make and model vehicle you have, so results can vary.
 Fortunately, the customizable screen tilt helps with positioning once the touchscreen pops out.

 5. Kenwood KDC-168U

-Plenty of audio adjustment controls make this unit a satisfactory choice for music lovers and those with aftermarket stereo systems.
+Plenty of audio adjustment controls make this head unit a satisfactory choice for music lovers and those with aftermarket car stereo systems.
 However, the lack of Bluetooth will make this one a no-go for some users.

 Those who are content with AUX, USB, and CD music, however, will appreciate the equalizer adjustments and sound quality features.

-Another entry-level stereo that is a great replacement for factory units is Kenwood’s KDC-168U.
+Another entry-level car stereo that is a great replacement for factory units is Kenwood’s KDC-168U.
 It plays CDs with MP3 and WMA files and accepts media via USB input and an AUX cable.
 All inputs are on the front panel, so accessibility is a highlight.